gioelecrispo/robotics/README.md

   - identificationTotal.m calculates the dynamic parameters considering the POI of the trajectory;
   - identificationTotal.m calculates the dynamic parameters considering the all points of the trajectory;
   - obtainDynamicMatrices.m calculater the dynamic matrices (B, C, F and g) of the dynamic model of the robot.

+## ComauSmartSixDynamic
+This folder contains the function for handling the dynamic model of Comau Smart Six.

+## VrepLibraryFunction
+Some secondary function to connect the robot with the simulator enviroment VRep.
+In this folder there is the VRep scene, called "ComauSS.ttt" and the files to handle the connection:
+  - VREP_init.m the script that instantiate the data structure for the connection and recall InitConnectionWithSimulator.m
+  - InitConnectionWithSimulator.m takes the joint info from the VRep scene (it has to be modified in compliance with the scene);
+  - sendPoseToVRep.m is the function to send a pose to VRep;
+  - sendTrajectoryToVRep.m sends the entire trajectory, using the previous function;
+  - StopVRepSimulation.m stops the simulation (needed when there are problems);